sutta » an » an10 » Aṅguttara Nikāya 10.54

 ‘Gāmanigamampāhaṁ, bhikkhave, duvidhena vadāmi—

-‘I say that there are two kinds of market town:
+‘I say that there are two kinds of village or town:

 sevitabbampi asevitabbampī’ti,